-The answer is this: it depends on your financial situation.
+That not depends on your financial situation.

 Here are some factors to consider when trying to decide if paying off your mortgage is right for you:

-1. Your mortgage rate.
-If you have a fixed-rate home loan with a great rate (let’s say below 4%), it may not make sense to pay it off before you retire, especially if you plan on pulling money from your retirement savings accounts to do so.
+If you have a fixed-rate home loan with a great rate (let’s say below 4%), it may not make sense to pay off your mortgage, especially if you plan on pulling money from your retirement accounts to do so.

-If you take out money from pretax savings (like those from a 401(k) or traditional IRA), you’ll pay regular income taxes on your withdrawal.
+If you take out money from pretax retirement accounts (like a 401(k) or traditional IRA), you’ll pay regular income taxes on your withdrawal.
 You may also be subject to an additional early withdrawal penalty of 10%, depending on your age and your plan rules.

-If you have a lot of higher-interest credit card debt, you should pay that off before you consider paying off your mortgage.
-Not only are your investments unlikely to generate a higher rate of return, unlike your mortgage, they offer no potential tax benefits.
+If you have a lot of higher-interest debt, you should prioritize paying that off first.
+Not only are your investments unlikely to generate a higher rate of return than the interest rate (particularly in the case of credit card debt), in most cases, your other debts will not offer any potential tax benefits.

-5. Your overall retirement savings.
-If you don’t have enough money to comfortably live in retirement, consider delaying your mortgage pay-off and instead maximize your retirement contributions.
+If you’re concerned that you don’t have enough money to comfortably live in retirement, consider maximizing your retirement contributions instead of making extra mortgage payments.
 Unfortunately, you may even want to consider delaying retirement to give yourself more time to save up – and increase the amount you’ll receive for your social security benefits.

 If you aren’t able to fully pay off your mortgage, you still may have other options.
 One is to refinance to a shorter mortgage (and possibly at a lower rate) than your current home loan.
 Another is to make extra payments towards the principal balance on your mortgage periodically.
 Doing this can save you a surprising amount of interest over time and shorten the length of your payments.